 Students with learning differences can choose to work with our Special Education teacher who specializes in teaching executive functioning skills and study strategies.
-She works one on one each week with her students to figure out what they need to work on specifically in school and to see if students need more one on one support in their other classes.
+They works one on one each week with their students to figure out what they need to work on specifically in school and to see if students need more one on one support in their other classes.

 - Engaging in experiential learning.
 Students learn best when they understand why the information is important.
 For example, it’s useless to memorize a math equation without doing practice problems around its practical use.
 Similar to our experiential approach to therapy, our academic program aims to get students involved in small group discussions, personal projects, and fun activities.

 Science labs involve lots of hands-on activities that are fun and can be applicable to life, like baking cookies, making soap, or identifying plants in the backyard.
-English classes might recommend journaling assignments or books that parallel the Hero’s Journey the girls have embarked on in individual therapy.
+English classes might recommend journaling assignments or books that parallel the Hero’s Journey the girls and assigned female at birth have embarked on in individual therapy.

 - Rebuilding motivation.